 - The Dresden Files:

-- Cold Days reveals even more [spoiler: Some entities can hold different mantles or masks as times changes.
-Odin may not worshipped much anymore, but he still gains much power from his role as Santa]
+- Cold Days reveals even more.
+Some entities can hold different mantles or masks as times changes.
+Odin may not worshiped much anymore, but he still gains much power from his role as Santa.

 - Roger Zelazny: